When the narcissist tries to get you back.

 Those who have been hoovered would love to find themselves in this position, to be able to just get on with their lives, freely without those reminders and missed calls,

-You may want closure, and they’ll never give it to you, you’ll only feel worse, work on you instead, you’re inner happiness and giving yourself closure.
+You may want closure, and they’ll never give it to you.
+You’ll only feel worse.
+Work on yourself instead, you’re inner happiness and giving yourself closure.

-You may want the hoover to happen, as you’re still in the trauma bond, you’ve not yet worked on yourself to get over them, and still believe you can help them and make it work, you can not, use this time to work on you.
+You may want the hoover to happen, as you’re still in the trauma bond, you’ve not yet worked on yourself to get over them, and still believe you can help them and make it work.
+You can not use this time to work on yourself.

-You may want to let them know you know exactly what they are, pointless they only believe their own reality, instead, take your new-found knowledge to stay away from these negative people.
+You may want to let them know you know exactly what they are.
+Pointless, they only believe in their own reality.
+Instead, take your newfound knowledge to stay away from these negative people.

-You may want to sort financial things out, or belongings, if they have yours this is so you communicate to them, cut you are losing, sort out your own finances as hard as that can be, they will not be accountable, and they will not help.
+You may want to sort financial things out or belongings, if they have yours, this is so you communicate to them, cut your losses, sort out your own finances as hard as that can be, they will not be accountable, and they will not help.
 They’ll just delight in you asking them, same as belongings, just chuck their out, and leave yours be, as hard as that can be.

-Depending on where the narcissist is on the spectrum, some have an awareness of this, so they are not forthcoming with the hoover, as they are waiting for you to make the first move to get in touch with them.
+Depending on where the narcissist is on the spectrum, some are aware of this, so they are not forthcoming with the hoover, as they are waiting for you to make the first move to get in touch with them.
 As through many silent treatments, they have known you to reach out to them, so as they believe they are entitled, they might be waiting for you to do so again.

 Sometimes, they carry on the games to destroy you, the negative hoover, they know they are still in your head, and they are enjoying the negative reactions, which is why it’s vital not to give them any reactions, so they will eventually leave you alone.

-They may have called you or message you but not respond when you picked up or messaged back, they just wanted the tone of your voice, or to see if you’d keep trying to message them back, this is a hoover of gaining emotions, and testing the waters.
+They may have called you or messaged you but did not respond when you picked up or messaged back.
+They just wanted the tone of your voice or to see if you’d keep trying to message them back.
+This is a hoover of gaining emotions and testing the waters.

 You may be still regularly contacting them for answers that they feel no need to hoover, as they are gaining emotional responses anyway.